I've always been a storyteller.

 So I did.

 I cut my teeth as a storyteller on the front lines of newspapers across North America.
 In 1996, I became the youngest recipient of the National (US) Mental Health Association Media Award for a series in which I spent six months detailing the lives of three people with schizophrenia after the state of Illinois shut down state-run facilities.
 That series also earned The Golden Bell Award for Feature Writing (Illinois) as well as a top prize for feature writing with the Illinois Associated Press Association.
+In the years after, I earned numerous Associated Press and Society of Professional Journalists awards for news writing in the United States.

 Journalism was one hard-core training ground, but it ultimately did not suit my sensibilities.
 An ill-advised stint covering crime for a newspaper in the Pacific Northwest prompted my departure.
 I left journalism in 1999 to become a different kind of storyteller.